wille-wang/aomus/docs/canvas/README.md

 - [ ] a video up to 10 minutes long in 1x speed.
 The video should demonstrate your app functioning, showcasing each feature in the marking rubric.
 The video should be uploaded to YouTube with a link provided.
 - [ ] a ZIP file containing your code
-- [ ] a screenshot of the Android Studio Console (or comparable) demonstrating the app compiles
+- [x] a screenshot of the Android Studio Console (or comparable) demonstrating the app compiles <!-- See README.md -->
 - [ ] an export of commit logs from GIT/SVN/CVS/RCS

 These items must to be enclosed in one ZIP file labelled as: `[COMP90018 - Assignment 2 - Group # .zip]`.